knatola/aave-reward-accumulator/README.md

 - Claims your accrued aave incentive tokens (WMATIC in polygon)
 - Swaps these award tokens to the tokens you want to automatically deposit back to Aave (like USDT)
 - Deposits the swapped tokens (like USDT) to Aave lending pool
+**Note: The total balance of your deposit tokens will be deposited.
+So even if you only had 1 USDT from swapped WMATIC rewards but your wallet has existing 10 USDT, the whole 11 USDT will be deposited**

 The faster you accrue the Aave awards tokens, the more frequently this sequence should happen and this frequency can be configured for this reason.